CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/roots/runicshearentity.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy Class<? extends EntityLivingBase>`.
 Sets the target entity.
 Requires not null.
-(Default `null`).

         ```groovy
         entity(EntityEntry)
         ```

     - `#!groovy int`.
 Sets the time in ticks before the entity can be sheared again.
 Requires not null.
+(Default `0`).

         ```groovy
         cooldown(int)
         ```

     - `#!groovy Function<EntityLivingBase, ItemStack>`.
 Sets a function that takes an EntityLivingBase and returns an itemstack drop based on the entities properties.
-(Default `null`).

         ```groovy
         functionMap(Function<EntityLivingBase, ItemStack>)